Get in Touch

 • Kubernetes pod health monitoring with automated restart and escalation workflows.

-• Automated rollback: detecting deployment failures and reverting to last known good state.
+• Automated rollback: Detecting deployment failures and reverting to the last known good state.

 Requirements

-• Basic understanding of DevOps principles and the software delivery lifecycle.
+• Fundamental understanding of DevOps principles and the software delivery lifecycle.

 • Familiarity with the Linux command line and Docker containers.

-• No prior n8n experience required - all nodes and workflows are taught hands-on from first principles.
+• No prior experience with n8n is required, as all nodes and workflows are taught hands-on from first principles.

 Audience

-• DevOps engineers and platform engineers who want to automate CI/CD pipelines with visual, version-controlled workflows.
+• DevOps engineers and platform engineers aiming to automate CI/CD pipelines using visual, version-controlled workflows.

-• Site Reliability Engineers looking to build incident response and monitoring automations.
+• Site Reliability Engineers seeking to build automations for incident response and monitoring.

 • Infrastructure engineers responsible for deployment orchestration across multiple environments.

-• Teams of up to 13 participants seeking a compact, practical training with immediate on-the-job applicability.
+• Groups of up to 13 participants looking for a compact, practical training session with immediate on-the-job applicability.

 14 Hours